Why Self-Care Isn't What I Thought It Was

 Self-care isn’t something that you do when you have time or money.
 Self-care isn’t for the elite or the privileged.
 Self-care is an essential part of my life that is critical for my survival.

 Self-care means going to bed when I feel tired, even if that’s at 8 pm sometimes.
 Rest is important for my soul.
 Grief and never-ending IVF cycles cause extreme exhaustion and fatigue.
-The endless list of drugs you take while battling your own demons mean only one thing— you need time to recover and repair.
+The endless list of drugs you take while battling your own demons means only one thing— you need time to recover and repair.

 Surrounding Myself With Positive Influences